Top of the pageActionset

-First, identify what's creating stress at work.
 Maybe it's lack of control over your job.
 Or maybe it's worry about losing your job or how you are doing at work.
 You might feel stress because you're unable to express your thoughts and ideas to your boss and co-workers.

 You might want to protect your heart and your health by reducing stress.
 Or maybe you simply want to enjoy your life more and not let work stress control how you feel.
 Your reason for wanting to change is important.
 If your reason comes from you—and not someone else—it will be easier for you to make a healthy change for good.

+Think about both a long-term and a short-term goal.
 Here are a few examples:

-Use a personal action plan(What is a PDF document?) to write down your goals, the possible barriers, and your ideas for getting past them.
+Use a personal action plan to write down your goals, the possible barriers, and your ideas for getting past them.
 By thinking about these barriers now, you can plan ahead for how to deal with them if they happen.